-However, whilst you can normally take 25% of the funds you start accessing as a tax-free lump sum (PCLS or UFPLS) there are:
+Whilst you can normally take 25% of the funds you start accessing as a UK tax-free lump sum there are:

-- exceptions; and also - upper limits ('allowances') on the amount that you can be paid as a lump sum in your lifetime that is tax-free in the UK (and potentially on your death).
+- exceptions; and also - upper limits ('allowances') on the amount that you can be paid as a tax-free lump sum in your lifetime (and potentially on your death).

-These allowances are only likely to be an issue if you have significant levels of pension benefits (see the next and later questions).
+These allowances will only be an issue if you have significant levels of pension benefits (see later questions).